It’s getting tougher to meet customer expectations.

 It's the same case if you present your chatbot as a real human.

-When your customers discover that they're dealing with a bot, they're going to realise you've broken their trust.
+When your customers discover that they're dealing with a bot, they're going to realize you've broken their trust.

 Again, this is not a good look.